sibevin/uidable/README.md

 ## Options for ActiveRecord

+### Presence

+The presence validation is enabled by default.
+You can disable them with `presence: false`.

-### Uniqueness and Presence Validation
+### Uniqueness

-The uniqueness and presence validation is enabled by default.
-You can disable them with `uniqueness: false` and `presence: false`.
-Note that you should change your migration as well if needed.
+There are three options for the uniqueness validation - `:create`, `:always`, `:none`. `:create` is the default option, it means only check the uniqueness when creating a record. `:always` means doing uniqueness validation each time when the model is saved. `:none` means the uniqueness validation is disabled.
+Note that you should change your migration to support uniqueness as well if needed.

 ### Set to_param

-If the option `set_to_param: true` is given, the `to_param` is overrided with uid and it means you can use uid in your routes path.
+If the option `set_to_param: true` is given, the `to_param` is overridden with uid and it means you can use uid in your routes path.

 ### Scope